 In order to receive an old age pension in the convention country, one must follow the following guidelines:

-- A person who did not receive a pension in Israel and went abroad to a country that has a bilateral social security convention with Israel where he or she reached retirement age may be entitled to an old age pension, even if he or she ceased being an Israeli resident.
-The person must send a claim form for old-age pension to the National Insurance Institute, and attach the following documents:
+• A person who did not receive a pension in Israel and went abroad to a country that has a bilateral social security convention with Israel where he or she reached retirement age may be entitled to an old age pension, even if he or she ceased being an Israeli resident.
+The person must send a claim form for old-age pension to the International Convention Department, and attach the required documents, including information (statement) about your income your spouse's income.
+You can contact us through our website's document sending service.

 Providing a life certificate to the National Insurance Institute

-Persons who reside abroad and receive an old age pension from the National Insurance Institute are required to provide a " life certificate" to the Institute in Israel, signed by the consulate or authorized notary or local authority, or social security institute in their country of residence.
+Persons who reside abroad and receive an old age pension from the National Insurance Institute are required to provide a " life certificate" to the Institute in Israelsigned by the consulate or authorized notary or local authority, or social security institute in their country of residence.
+Until age 85, the certificate can be sent through our website's document sending service.

 Changing residence